Pipluppp/spotify-listens/DESIGN.md

 ## Scope

-The Spotify streaming history database includes the Listening History of the user which allows: the processing of what songs, albums, and artists the user had listened. the duration and frequency of playing songs; stcross the existence of their Spotify account. relating the number of plays, hours listened to, and  process of tracking student progress and leaving feedback on student work.
+The Spotify streaming history database includes the Listening History of the user which allows: processing of what songs, albums, and artists the user had listened; the duration and frequency of playing songs; within the existence of their Spotify account

 As such, included in the database's scope is:

 * Listens, which includes each play of a song together with its timestamp, duration, song name, artist, album, etc.